 3] Bad/Inappropriate looking prints

 Often, your printer works just fine but fails to yield desired results.
-The images might appear faded or very poor in quality.
-This can turn even the best creations into something undesirable.
+The images might appear faded or very poor in quality, which can turn even the best creations into undesirables.
 To avoid this, check the cable connection.
-A scanner most likely has two connections located on its rear side.
+A scanner most likely has two connections on its rear.

 - A cable plugged into a power outlet